 I'm sorry, but I can't agree that someone should be "quiet," as TLDR #45 instructs, because I or others dislike his tone.

 Gaslighting is a disturbing form of mental abuse.
 However, online the term is frequently wielded against anyone who suggests that the wielder’s interpretation of something may be incorrect.
-By suggesting that you didn’t mean for the wielder to interpret what you wrote in that way, you are also suggesting that the wielder is crazy, and thus you are gaslighting.
+By suggesting that you didn’t mean for the wielder to interpret what you wrote in that way, according to this line of thinking, you are also suggesting that the wielder is crazy, and thus you are gaslighting.
 Scott Alexander explains this sort of motte-and-bailey stratagem here.
-Put simply, people want to apply a term loaded with serious implications upon conditions that are far removed from the scope of the original meaning.
+People want to apply a term loaded with serious implications upon conditions that are far removed from the scope of the original meaning.
+Put simply, people hope to win an argument by accusing their opponent of inflicting emotional violence upon them.
 Gaslighting is a real phenomenon that is no doubt also practiced by abusers on the Internet.
 The term should certainly be employed when appropriate, but the word carries too much freight for journalists to toss about lightly. ↩

 Awful stuff is happening in the world lately.
 For those who may be reading this years from now, gunmen murdered 12 French journalists in Paris yesterday.
 As images and video from the attack are endlessly replayed in the coming weeks, and pundits try and build narratives around the event, remember:

-That’s a promo for RetroReport which has been doing great work revisiting major news stories of the past few decades, showing us how the panics of yesterday were so often hyperbolically, hilariously wrong.
+RetroReport is a New York Times project which revisits major news stories of the past decades, showing us how the panics of yesterday were so often hyperbolically, hilariously wrong.

-I wrote this back in February for a blog I maintained as a part of a class assignment.
+Note: I wrote this back in February for a blog I maintained as a part of a class assignment.
 That blog was set to “private,” so only the instructor and a few classmates saw it.
-Before I delete it/forget the login info, I plan on salvaging whatever is still timely and not terrible and reposting it here.
-Next week’s post will be a new one expanding on the ideas in this recycled screed, and so on.
-As always.
-Thank you for reading.
+Before I delete it and/or forget the login info, I plan on salvaging whatever is still timely and not terrible and reposting it here.

-If you can’t respond to their arguments, cast aspersions.
-Critics of National Security Agency contractor turned whistleblower Edward Snowden have resorted to retroactive well-poisoning as the increasinglyindefensible activities of the U.S. government’s surveillance program are unfolded before the public.
+If you can’t respond to their arguments, poison the well.
+Critics of National Security Agency contractor turned whistleblower Edward Snowden have resorted to retroactive well-poisoning as the increasingly indefensible activities of the U.S. government’s surveillance program are unfolded before the public.

 Then, two weeks ago, Mr. Gregory again gave his critics on the NSA story evidence of his deference to Washington’s elite.
-On a segment of January 19’s Meet the Press, Gregory interviews House Intelligence Chair Mike Rogers and Senate Intelligence Chair Dianne Feinstein on President Obama’s speech on intelligence reform.
-The transcript of the entire episode is available here.
-Below is a small clip from the Rogers interview.
-Archive.org has hosted more of the Meet the Press idiocy here.
+On a segment of January 19’s Meet the Press, Gregory interviews House Intelligence Chair Mike Rogers and Senate Intelligence Chair Dianne Feinstein on President Obama’s speech on intelligence reform:

 The amount of distortions and misrepresentations on top of the unfounded speculation that David Gregory fails to even acknowledge makes a proper critique of this interview rather challenging, but let us try.

 Rogers begins with a patently ridiculous analogy comparing Snowden to a janitor at a bank who “figured out how to steal money.”
-Rogers then declares that Snowden “was a thief, who we believe had some help, who stole information the vast majority had nothing to do with privacy.”
+Snowden “was a thief,” declares Rogers, “who we believe had some help, who stole information the vast majority had nothing to do with privacy.”

-“Our Army, Navy, Air Force, Marines have been incredibly harmed by the data that he has taken with him and we believe now is in the hands of nation states.”
+“Our Army, Navy, Air Force, Marines have been incredibly harmed by the data,” claims Rogers, “that he has taken with him and we believe now is in the hands of nation states.”

-Rogers repeated this assertion elsewhere in the interview, elaborating that terrorists have changed their methods, making them harder to monitor, which puts our military at risk.
-That claim would have more credence if intelligence agencies hadn’t already issued public reports which explain that terrorists avoid online communication services from companies that have been known to provide access to the U.S. government on request.
-Terrorists tend to use the “Deep Web,” parts of the Internet not indexed by search engines, and have been using use encrypted messaging software to communicatesince at least 2007.
+Rogers repeats this assertion elsewhere in the interview, elaborating that terrorists have changed their methods, making them harder to monitor, which puts our military at risk.
+That claim would have more credence if Western intelligence agencies hadn’t already issued public reportswhich explain that terrorists avoid online communication services from companies that have been known to provide access to the U.S. government on request.
+Terrorists tend to use the “Deep Web,” parts of the Internet not indexed by search engines, and use custom encrypted messaging software to communicate.

 Gregory catches the accusation and asks “Who helped him?”